Balance of payments, UK: January to March 2026

 A current account deficit, which the UK has experienced each year since 1984, places the UK as a net borrower with the rest of the world, indicating that overall expenditure in the UK exceeds national income.
 The UK must attract net financial inflows to finance its current (and capital) account deficit.
 This can be achieved through either disposing of overseas assets to overseas investors or accruing liabilities with the rest of the world.

-The financial account recorded a net inflow of £13.9 billion in Quarter 1 (Jan to Mar) 2025 after recording a net inflow of £11.1 billion in Quarter 4 (Oct to Dec) 2024.
+The financial account recorded a net inflow (more money flowing into the UK) of £7.2 billion in Quarter 1 (Jan to Mar) 2026 after recording a net inflow of £18.9 billion in Quarter 4 (Oct to Dec) 2025.

 Nôl i'r tabl cynnwys